Thor110/AIrchive/README.md

 # AIrchive
 *A Digital Environment for AI Preservation, Training, and Cultural Continuity*

-AIrchive is an initiative to build a structured, navigable digital environment for preserving AI models, training them safely, and safeguarding the totality of human-created knowledge for the long-term future of civilization.
+AIrchive is an initiative to build a structured, navigable digital environment for preserving AI models, training them safely, and safeguarding the totality of human-created knowledge for the long-term future of civilisation.

 This project began as a response to ethical questions around AI lifecycle management.
 It has since grown into a more comprehensive conceptual and planned architecture for model preservation, alignment, research, and the reconstruction of lost information.